 We market and sell our products on a worldwide basis through a network of direct sales personnel, commissioned sales representatives and stocking distributors.
 Our sales and marketing initiatives in Japan are coordinated through the sales office of our wholly-owned subsidiary, Entegris Japan K.K.
-Metron Technology N.V., which is a global distributor of semiconductor products and services and which is partially owned by us, has broad distribution rights for our Fluid Handling product line in Europe, and in portions of the United States and Asia.

 We support our worldwide sales activities by stocking select products in regional warehouses, which facilitates rapid response to customers' needs.
 For example, Entegris Europe GmbH serves as one of several stocking locations for distribution throughout Europe.
 The worldwide offices of Metron also carry Fluid Handling product inventories to meet regional demand.
-Direct customer support comes from our regional service and customer support offices located in the United States, Europe and Asia, including Japan..
+Direct customer support comes from our regional service and customer support offices located in the United States, Europe and Asia, including Japan.
 We work with each of our regional service and customer support offices to provide regional marketing support, including public relations, collateral development and publication, corporate positioning, advertising, trade show participation and communications.
 Our marketing groups based in the United States support our global marketing strategy, e-business and other initiatives.